Acculturation: Culture

-When individuals of a certain culture are exposed to another culture (host) that is primarily more present in the area that they live, some aspects of the host culture will likely be taken and blended within aspects of the original culture of the individuals.
-In situations of continuous contact, cultures have exchanged and blended foods, music, dances, clothing, tools, and technologies.
-This kind of cultural exchange can be related to selective acculturation that refers to the process of maintaining cultural content by researching those individuals' language use, religious belief, and family norms.
+When individuals of a specific culture find themselves in contact with another culture (host) which is mainly more set up in the region where they live, elements of the host culture will most likely be appropriated and blended with elements of the people's native culture.
+In cases of extended contact, cultures have shared and mixed food, music, dances, attire, implements, and technologies.
+This type of cultural exchange is attributed to selective acculturation, which is the act of preserving cultural content by learning about the way those individuals use language, religious belief, and family norms.
 Cultural exchange can either occur naturally through extended contact, or more quickly though cultural appropriation or cultural imperialism.

-Cultural appropriation is the adoption of some specific elements of one culture by members a different cultural group.
+Cultural appropriation is the process of adopting specific elements of one culture by members a different cultural group.
 It can include the introduction of forms of dress or personal adornment, music and art, religion, language, or behavior.
 These elements are typically imported into the existing culture, and may have wildly different meanings or lack the subtleties of their original cultural context.
-Because of this, cultural appropriation for monetary gain is typically viewed negatively, and has sometimes been called "cultural theft".
+Because of this, cultural appropriation for financial gain is oftentimes condemned, and has sometimes been termed "cultural theft".

 Cultural imperialism is the practice of promoting the culture or language of one nation in another, usually occurring in situations in which assimilation is the dominant strategy of acculturation.
 Cultural imperialism can take the form of an active, formal policy or a general attitude regarding cultural superiority.

 Language

 In some instances, acculturation results in the adoption of another country's language, which is then modified over time to become a new, distinct, language.
-For example, Hanzi, the written language of Chinese language, has been adapted and modified by other nearby cultures, including: Japan (as kanji), Korea (as hanja), and Vietnam (as hán tự).
+For example, Hanzi, the written language of Chinese language, has been adapted and modified by other nearby cultures, including: Japan (as kanji), Korea (as hanja), and Vietnam (as chữ Hán).
 Jews, often living as ethnic minorities, developed distinct languages derived from the common languages of the countries in which they lived (for example, Yiddish from High German and Ladino from Old Spanish).
 Another common effect of acculturation on language is the formation of pidgin languages.
 Pidgin is a mixed language that has developed to help communication between members of different cultures in contact, usually occurring in situations of trade or colonialism.
 For example, Pidgin English is a simplified form of English mixed with some of the language of another culture.
 Some pidgin languages can develop into creole languages, which are spoken as a first language.

+Language plays a pivotal role in cultural heritage, serving as both a foundation for group identity and a means for transmitting culture in situations of contact between languages.
+Language acculturation strategies, attitudes and identities can also influence the sociolinguistic development of languages in bi/multilingual contexts.